Purchasing

 c) Processing Purchases

-i.)
-A minimum of three (3) written quotations or RFP responses will be requested when:
+ii.
+A minimum of three (3) written quotations or RFP responses will be requested when expenditures:

-ii.)
-Request for Proposal (RFP) FP and Written Quotation requests will be posted on the Hockey Saskatchewan website and social media channels.
+v.
+Request for Proposal (RFP) FP or tenders to establish a standing offer will be posted on the Hockey Saskatchewan website and social media channels.

-iii.)
+vi.
 Through a pre-determined set of evaluation criteria, the General Manager, Hockey Saskatchewan Board Chair & appropriate staff will make a final selection of the winning bid.
-Terms may include but are not limited to price, quality, reliability/ experience, and social responsibility, with a preference towards Saskatchewan-based suppliers.
+Terms may include but are not limited to price, quality, reliability/experience, and social responsibility, with a preference towards Saskatchewan-based suppliers.

-v.)
-Goods and services up to an aggregate cost of $5,000 may be purchased directly by budget managers.
+viii.
+Goods and services up to an aggregate cost of $10,000 may be purchased directly by budget managers.
 Goods obtained through the formal tender process are excluded from this authority.

 For purchases that have only a single-source provider, a written quotation is still required based on the threshold limit identified above.
 However, if the purchase is over $10,000, the requirement to obtain three quotes is waived.
 A quote is still required from the single-source provider, and a note on the invoice must be made indicating that the vendor is the sole source provider of the item being purchased.